DFE-Digital/conversions-design-history/app/posts/apply-to-become-academy/glossary-list/glossary-full-list.md

 Pre and post headteacher board (HTB)
 : There are two stages to our conversion service.
 Pre HTB is everything that happens from when the school sends in their application form up until the HTB meeting.

-Post HTB is everything that happens from when the conversion gets approved at HTB up until when the school converts to an academy.
+Post HTB is everything that happens from when the conversion gets approved at HTB up until when the school opens as an academy.
 The whole process can take up to 6 months but sometimes longer depending on the complexities.

 Pre and post HTB can also be called pre and post AO (academy order).